Standard 5.45. Resource guidelines for child abuse and neglect cases

 Currently, juvenile courts in California operate under the same juvenile court law and rules, and yet the rules are implemented with considerable variation throughout the state.
 In part, this is due to the lack of resource guidelines.
 The adoption of the proposed resource guidelines will help encourage more consistent juvenile court procedures in the state.

 The guidelines are meant to be goals, and, as such, some of them may appear out of reach because of fiscal constraints or lack of judicial and staff resources.
-The Judicial Council Family and Juvenile Law Advisory Committee and staff of the Administrative Office of the Courts are committed to providing technical assistance to each juvenile court to aid in implementing these goals.
+The Judicial Council Family and Juvenile Law Advisory Committee and Judicial Council staff are committed to providing technical assistance to each juvenile court to aid in implementing these goals.